 David Chase directs Small Business Majority's California operations from our Sacramento office, focusing on relationships with small business organizations and owners across the state and working closely with legislators and other policymakers.
+He serves on the California healthcare exchange’s Small Business Health Options Program Advisory Group and directs Small Business Majority's national healthcare policy work.
 Previously, he served for more than four years in the office of California Governor Arnold Schwarzenegger, where he built coalitions with business and other stakeholder groups to advance the governor's agenda.
 David was part of the team responsible for building the coalition behind Governor Schwarzenegger's 2007 comprehensive healthcare reform proposal.
-He serves on the California healthcare exchange’s Small Business Health Options Program Advisory Group.

-Conan Knoll directs Small Business Majority’s opinion and economic research, as well as all foundation and other institutional grant writing and grants/prospects management.
+Conan Knoll directs Small Business Majority’s institutional development efforts, including grant writing and grants/prospects management.
+He also directs the organization’s opinion research.
 Previously, he was a news editor and reporter at several California Central Coast newspapers.
 In his 12 years as a journalist, Conan covered city, county and state governments, coordinated news coverage and oversaw a staff of award-winning reporters.
 He has won awards for investigative reporting, breaking news coverage and editorial writing, and has led newsrooms that won awards for general excellence in journalism.

 Kathy Berry, Operations Director